rebazp/P2RPSLSGame/README.md

 ### Media

-- The photos used in this game comes from this blog (<https://www.momonhg.com/blog/rock-paper-scissors-lizard-and-spock-game>)
+- The photos used in this game comes from a blog by [Momonhg](<https://www.momonhg.com/blog/rock-paper-scissors-lizard-and-spock-game>)